 Welcome to The Daneford Trust

-- Overseas Volunteer Projects in Africa, Asia and the Caribbean for young people from London aged 18-30
+- Overseas volunteering placements in Africa, Asia and the Caribbean for young people from London aged 18-30.

-- Thulani Moyo Library & Resource Centre – a wide range of resources and IT facilities are available in our centre
+- Thulani Moyo Library & Resource Centre – a wide range of resources on all the countries we work in are available in our centre.